 - 1. The Admissions Board is responsible for organizing the entrance examination as referred to in Article 7.29 of the Act (Entrance Examinations).
 The relevant regulations are set out in the Regeling Colloquium Doctum [Regulations for entrance examinations] of the Faculty of Arts. - 2.
 Prospective students aged 21 or older on the date on which the degree programme starts and who do not satisfy the regular requirements may qualify for the entrance examination.
 An exception to the age requirement may be made if the student in question has gained a certificate abroad that would grant admission to a university degree programme in their home country, or if the student has refugee status and for this reason is unable to present the required degree certificate. - 3.
 The Regeling Colloquium Doctum [Regulations for entrance examinations] of the Faculty of Arts sets out the subjects covered by the entrance examination.

-The stipulations in Section 2 of Part B of these Teaching and Examination Regulations, which dis- - cusses language requirements, apply.
+The stipulations in Section 2 of Part B of these Teaching and Examination Regulations, which discusses language requirements, apply. - 4.

-4. A successfully completed entrance examination can be submitted as a request for admission to the - 4.
 A successfully completed entrance examination can be submitted as a request for admission to the Faculty of Arts degree programme for which it was taken for the duration of one academic year after the date the examination was taken.